sangharsh/devx-pipeline/README.md

 # Goals

-List is incomplete and WIP.
+List is being worked on and will be updated.

 1. Apps should be easy to setup and test for someone new to the codebase, including pre-requisites, infra, networking and seed data.
 1. Changes in code should be easy to test along with dependent services as needed.
 Possible solution: Ephermeral environments